-An Introduction to Headless Commerce
+An Introduction to Headless Ecommerce

-Headless Commerce: The Pros
+Headless Ecommerce: The Pros

 Headless commerce delivers better customer experience and omnichannel shopping

-Headless commerce enables customization and experimentation
+Headless ecommerce enables customization and experimentation

 Every new customer touchpoint will require customization, and in a traditional ecommerce environment, even the smallest customization on the front-end requires developers to edit multiple layers of coding between the front-end through the database layer that is buried in the back-end.
-In a headless commerce environment, design teams can create different user interfaces, experiment endlessly with the look and feel and run continuous test and optimization cycles to rapidly gage customer adoption and preference – all with no back-end changes.
+In a headless commerce environment, design teams can create different user interfaces, experiment endlessly with the look and feel and run continuous test and optimization cycles to rapidly gauge customer adoption and preference – all with no back-end changes.

 Headless Commerce: The Cons

 In many ways, headless commerce can transform a business’s operations to allow for more integrations.
 However, more integrations often means more time, cost, and complexity.
 Implementing a headless commerce platform is never a move that should be taken lightly.